tams-cso/tams-club-cal/README.md

 1. The first thing you will need is a [Mongodb Atlas Cluster](https://www.mongodb.com/cloud/atlas).
 A free tier instance should be good enough.
 If you decide to opt for a local instance, make sure to use that username/password and url instead
 2. Next, you need an Cloudflare account to set up an [R2 bucket](https://www.cloudflare.com/products/r2/) and enable the Public Development URL.
 Then, create an API Token and put the token's Access Key ID and Access Key in '.env' and the prefix of the development URL as the Account ID.
 3. Additionally, you need to make a [Google Cloud Developer Account](https://cloud.google.com/docs), create a project, and make both OAuth 2.0 Client credentials and a service account credentials, enabling the Google Calendar API and Login with Google API.
 The Oauth2 credentials and the service account email/private key should be placed in the `.env` file
-4. Finally, you will need to create a new [Google Calendar](https://calendar.google.com), share it with the service account email, and add the id and url to the `.env` file
+4. Then, you will need to create a new [Google Calendar](https://calendar.google.com), share it with the service account email, and add the id and url to the `.env` file
+5. Lastly, for UNT account linking, create an [Azure App Registration](https://portal.azure.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) with the `MS_CLIENT_ID` and redirect URIs set up.
+See [CONTRIBUTING.md](CONTRIBUTING.md#microsoft-entra-unt-authentication-setup) for detailed instructions.

 ## Execution and Deployment